incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

        uninitialized constant TodosController::TodosRunner
 ```

-Created a spec file for the TodosRunner before creating the class TodosRunner by adding the file to the runners folder in spec directory.
+Created a spec file for the TodosRunner before creating the class TodosRunner by adding the file to the runners folder in the spec directory.

-The basic resposibility of this class is similar to the controller in terms of invoking the instance of the class it is dependent on, which is to invoke the Repository Class.
+The basic responsibility of this class is similar to the controller in terms of invoking the instance of the class it is dependent on, which is to invoke the Repository Class.

 ```ruby
 GREEN: